Director Sam Peckinpah’s 1974 film Bring Me the Head of Alfredo Garcia

 At the suggestion of her mother, Salome replied: “Give me here John Baptist’s head in a charger.”

-That’s the King James Version of what she said, in Matthew 14:8.
+That’s the original King James Bible version of what she said, in Matthew 14:8.
 It uses the old English word charger, meaning a large platter or dish.

-Later translations and paraphrases of the line generally used platter, giving rise to variations like “Give me the head of John the Baptist on a platter” or “Bring me the head of John the Baptist on a platter.”
+Later translations and paraphrases of the line generally used platter, giving rise to more commonly heard variations like “Give me the head of John the Baptist here on a platter” (English Standard Bible version) and “Bring me the head of John the Baptist on a platter” (the King James 2000 Bible translation).

 This led to the English idiom “to bring (or have) someone’s head on a platter,” which is a figurative way of suggesting that someone will be punished severely.